cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/9-run-prod-docker.md

     </CodeGroup>

-3. Replace `cosmoshub-3` with `checkers-1`, the name of your blockchain, wherever the former appears.
+3. Replace `cosmoshub-3` with `checkers-1`, the name of your blockchain, wherever the former appears:

     <CodeGroup>